rink-turksma/IntunePrepTool/README.md

 Please use Issues in Github or email for assistence: rinkob@gmail.com

 ### Simple example on Youtube

+A bit outdated.
+I will update the instruction video soon.
+For now, see the changes in the Releases section.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=Xn2EBQ_e82U" target="_blank"><img src="http://img.youtube.com/vi/Xn2EBQ_e82U/maxresdefault.jpg" alt="IntunePrepTool Youtube" width="240" height="180" border="10" /></a>